lewisde/Adventure/README.md

 # Adventure

-This is a functional test bed used to demostrate the efficacy of objects to my Python class.
+This is a functional test bed used to demonstrate the efficacy of objects to my Python class.

 There are three classes: Room, Item, and Player.
 Instances of classes are referenced by their name property.